Azure/impact-reporting-samples/Onboarding/Connector/Scripts/Documentation/BashScriptTsgAndFaq.md

 ### Script fails to execute with permission errors

 Ensure you have **Contributor** permission to log in to Azure, register resource providers, and create connectors in the Azure subscriptions.
-You also need to have either of **'User Access Administrator'** or **'Role Based Access Control Administrator'** permissions to create and assign custom roles.
+You also need to have **'User Access Administrator'** permission to create and assign custom roles.

 ### Namespace or feature registration takes too long or fails